 The geturlexcel function receives the values that were specified for the keywords in the submitted syntax, and then opens the requested Excel file.
-The function calls the openDataFileFromUrl function from the spssaux module, which is installed with IBM SPSS Statistics - Essentials for Python, to open the file.
+The function calls the openDataFileFromUrl function from the spssaux module, which is installed with SPSS Statistics, to open the file.

-Help for the Template class, the Syntax class, and the processcmd function is provided with the extension module, which is installed with IBM SPSS Statistics - Essentials for Python.
+Help for the Template class, the Syntax class, and the processcmd function is provided with the extension module, which is installed with SPSS Statistics.
 You can access the help from help(extension) after you import the extension module.